 - Verbal or written warnings that are not supposed by evidence

-In order to recover from these kinds of harms, an employee will need to establish that the negative employment consequence was caused by the quid-pro-quo harassment.
+To recover from these kinds of harms, an employee must establish that quid-pro-quo harassment caused the negative employment consequence.
 Certainly, a close timeframe between the harassing conduct and the negative consequence can be strong evidence of a connection.
 But other factors, such as the harasser being the sole decision-maker on employment benefits, or the harasser’s behavior following the inappropriate behavior can also help establish causation.

 How to Document “Quid Pro Quo” Harassment in the Workplace

 If you have experienced “quid pro quo” harassment at work, there are a few things you can do to protect yourself and your claim.